GerardEst/autoclicker/readme.md

 Run the project in local by

-`npm install`
+`npm install` and
 `npm run dev-serve`

-> run dev-serve will launch the app on an http server
+> dev-serve will launch the app on an http server

+The app is already builded.
+If a rebuild is needed for development `npm run dev` will open the http server and run esbuild in watch mode